Good Posture…just how important is it?

 Check for the following:

-1. Head is erect, not slumping forward or backwards
+1. Head is erect, not slumping forward or backward

 2. Chin is parallel to the floor, not tilting up or down